Revised Summary of Regulatory Impact Statement - 6 NYCRR Part 570

 3. Needs and Benefits

 The 2011 study also estimated the type and number of LNG permits expected to be issued in the State if the regulations were promulgated.
-These include: (1) LNG import/export terminals (these would require federal approval); (2) peak shaving plants that produce/store/vaporize LNG; (3) regional LNG production facilities (relatively large quantities); (4) LNG production at natural gas wells; (5) LNG production at facilities with access to a natural gas pipeline; and (6) LNG fueling facilities without on-site production of LNG.
-Using various methods, the report estimates that between 10 and 25 facilities (best estimate 21) will be permitted in the first five years after Part 570 is promulgated.
+These included: (1) LNG import/export terminals, which would require federal approval; (2) peak shaving plants that produce/store/vaporize LNG; (3) regional LNG production facilities (relatively large quantities); (4) LNG production at natural gas wells; (5) LNG production at facilities with access to a natural gas pipeline; and (6) LNG fueling facilities without on-site production of LNG.
+Using various methods, the report estimates that between 10 and 25 facilities (best estimate 21) would be permitted in the first five years after adoption of regulations.
+The most common LNG facilities in this first five years are expected to be fueling facilities.
+This report also indicates that the great majority of, if not all, facilities that would be permitted in the first five years of the program would have storage capacities less than 70,000 gallons.
+The 70,000 gallon limit on facility capacity for a permitted LNG facility, which is proposed in this revised rulemaking, would greatly curtail, if not eliminate, the possibility of new peak shaving facilities and regional LNG production facilities.
+As noted above, LNG import or export facilities would be primarily under federal jurisdiction.

-In addition to any fees or costs associated with the State Environmental Quality Review Act process, applicants for LNG permits will have to submit application fees for each new permit, renewal, or transfer, based on the facility's LNG storage capacity.
-If the capacity is less than 1,100 gallons, the fee for a five-year permit is $100; 1,100 gallons to 10,000 gallons: $500; 10,001 to 70,000 gallons: $1,000; greater than 70,000 gallons: $2,500.
-The application fee is a one-time fee for the life of the permit for the original permit holder.
+Applicants for LNG permits will have to submit application fees for each new permit, renewal, or transfer, based on the facility's LNG storage capacity.
+If the capacity is less than 1,100 gallons, the fee for a five-year permit is $100; 1,100 gallons to 10,000 gallons: $500; 10,001 to 70,000 gallons: $1,000.
+In addition, DEC is authorized to recover costs incurred in implementing the program.

-Applications must evaluate the capabilities of local fire response agencies.
-If DEC (with the assistance of the Office of Fire Prevention and Control (OFPC) of the State Division of Homeland Security and Emergency Services) concludes that additional training, equipment, or personnel are needed, the applicant must provide same.
-Costs for training will range from $1,000 to $5,000 per firefighter, depending on their numbers and experience levels.
-Subsequent annual refreshers will range from $200 to $500.
+Applicants must provide any additional training, equipment, or personnel determined by DEC to be necessary.
+Costs for training would range from $1,000 to $5,000 per firefighter, depending on their numbers and experience levels.
+Subsequent annual refreshers would range from $200 to $500.

 b.
 Costs to DEC, State, and Local Government